COVID-19 Information for Audiology Australia Members

 The European Association of Hearing Aid Professionals has developed a document with suggested guidelines.
 To view the document, please click here.

 Cochrane has provided information for clinicians, including around the use of PPE (Personal Protective Equipment).
 To view, please click here.
 Cochrane has also provided guidelines, resources and information to assist those in the hearing sector.
 To view, please click here.

-The audiological bodies in the United Kingdom have developed information on the provision of audiological servies during COVID-19.
-You can view the information here.
+The audiological bodies in the United Kingdom has developed new COVID-19 guidance for practitioners.
+You can view the guidance here

 Allied Health Professions Australia has release general guidelines in relation to infection control in Allied Health.
 This is available here.